MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/appbarbutton_label.md

 # Microsoft.UI.Xaml.Controls.AppBarButton.Label

 ## -description

-Gets or sets the text description displayed on the app bar button.
+Gets or sets the text displayed on the app bar button.

 ## -xaml-syntax

 ```xaml
 <AppBarButton Label="stringContent" .../>
 ```

 ## -xaml-values

 <dl><dt>stringContent</dt><dd>stringContentA string that is displayed as the label of the app bar button.</dd>
 </dl>

 ## -property-value

-The text description displayed on the app bar button.
+The text displayed on the app bar button.

 ## -remarks